mateuszdrwal/kattis-tools/README.md

 }
 ```

-By default, kattis-tools comes configured with only 2 languages, Python 2 and C++.
+By default, kattis-tools comes configured with 4 languages: Python 2 (pypy), C++, JavaScript and Rust.
 If you use a different language you will have to create a new json file in the `config-kattis-tools/languages` folder.
 Feel free to submit a pull request with it so it can be added to kattis-tools.
 Here is an example file for C++ on windows:

 ```json5
 {